sdekrishan/travelopia/README.md

 freefrontend and uiverse helps me to create 404 page and loader component respectively.

-## Thankyou if you read it till here 😃
+## Thankyou if you read it till here 😃 You are awesome